alexander-wood/tech-writing-samples/notes.md

 I noticed in the community thread on the feature that there were a few feature requests which were under discussion (`cache-control` headers, HTTP proxy, 304 if the etag matches).
 They still seemed like open questions, so I didn't include them.

 ### Testing Effectiveness
 A reference document should provide comprehensive, pertinent details for consultation about a subject.
-To measure how effective it is, I would compare the number of support requests before and after publication, as well as posts which are easily answered with a link to the document.
+To measure how effective it is, I would compare the number of support requests before and after publication, as well as posts which are fruitfully answered with a link to the document.

 In terms of quality, I think completeness and accuracy are more important in reference documentation than elsewhere.
 To measure this, I would ask a subject matter expert for review.